TeamRizu/outfox-wikijs/dev/mode-support/sm-support.md

 ### Note layout

-Each measure has a minumum of four lines, with each measure being comma separated.
+Each measure has a minimum of four lines, with each measure being comma separated.
 The number of characters per row corresponds to the number of columns the mode has. (eg: dance-single has four columns, so each row has four characters)

 4 rows per measure allows for 4ths, 8 rows per measure allows for 8ths, 16 rows per measure allows for 16ths, etc.